core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   - The addressing information of the server, i.e., the source addressing information of the multicast notifications that are sent for the group observation.

-    Such addressing information MUST be equal to the destination addressing information of the registration requests sent by the clients to observe the target resource at the server.
+    Such addressing information MUST be equal to the source addressing information from which the informative response is sent by the server (see {{ssec-server-side-notifications}}).

   This element specifies a CRI {{I-D.ietf-core-href}}, of which both 'scheme' and 'authority' are given, while 'path', 'query', and 'fragment' are not given.
-The CRI scheme is given as a negative integer 'scheme-id', with value taken from the "Scheme ID" column of the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document.

-  Consistent with {{Section 5.1.1 of I-D.ietf-core-href}}, a 'scheme-id' with value ID denotes the CRI scheme that has CRI scheme number equal to (-1 - ID).
+  Consistent with {{Section 5.1.1 of I-D.ietf-core-href}}, the CRI scheme is given as a negative integer 'scheme-id'.
+In particular, a 'scheme-id' with value ID denotes the CRI scheme that has CRI scheme number equal to (-1 - ID).
 The latter identifies the corresponding URI scheme, per the associated entry in the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}}.

+  The combination of URI scheme and 'authority' component determines the CoAP transport used to distribute multicast notifications for the group observation.
+Note that:

+  * If the 'authority' component specifies a host-ip, then the 'scheme-id' (hence the URI scheme) is sufficient to identify the transport.

+  * If the 'authority' component specifies a host-name, then the consumer of the CRI has to resolve the host-name and consider the result together with the 'scheme-id' (hence the URI scheme) in order to identify the transport.
+For instance, DNS resolution can be used (e.g., as defined in {{I-D.ietf-core-dns-over-coap}}).

-  Furthermore, the CRI scheme determines how many elements are required in the 'tpi_details' element of the 'tp_info' array, as well as what information they convey, their encoding, and their semantics.
+  The identified transport determines what elements are required in the 'tpi_details' element of the 'tp_info' array, as well as what information they convey, their encoding, and their semantics.
+Those elements are specified in the 'Transport Information Details' column of the "CoAP Transport Information" registry for the entry associated with the identified CoAP transport (see {{iana-coap-transport-information}})

 * The 'tpi_details' element MAY be present and specifies transport-specific information related to a pertinent request message, i.e., the phantom observation request in this document.

-  The exact format of 'tpi_details' depends on the CRI scheme of the CRI specified by the 'tpi_server' element.
+  The exact format of 'tpi_details' depends on the CoAP transport, which is identified according to the CRI conveyed by the 'tpi_server' element, as described above.

-  In the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document, the entry corresponding to a certain CRI scheme specifies the list of elements composing 'tpi_details' for that CRI scheme, as value of the column "Transport Information Details".
-Within 'tpi_details', its elements MUST be ordered according to what is specified in the column "Transport Information Details" of the "CoAP Transport Information" registry.
+  In the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document, the entry corresponding to the identified CoAP transport specifies the list of elements composing 'tpi_details' for that transport, as value of the 'Transport Information Details' column.
+Within 'tpi_details', its elements MUST be ordered according to what is specified in the 'Transport Information Details' column of the "CoAP Transport Information" registry.

-{{transport-protocol-identifiers}} registers an entry in the "CoAP Transport Information" registry, for the CRI scheme identified by the negative integer -1 ("coap").
-This value is used as 'scheme-id' for the CRI in the 'tpi_server' element, when CoAP responses are transported over UDP.
-In such a case, the full encoding of the 'tp_info' CBOR array is as defined in {{ssssec-udp-transport-specific}}.
+{{transport-protocol-identifiers}} registers an entry in the "CoAP Transport Information" registry, for the transport "CoAP over UDP".
+When such a transport is used, i.e., CoAP responses are transported over UDP as per {{RFC7252}} and {{I-D.ietf-core-groupcomm-bis}}, the full encoding of the 'tp_info' CBOR array is as defined in {{ssssec-udp-transport-specific}}.

 If a future specification defines the use of CoAP multicast notifications transported over different transport protocols, then that specification MUST perform the following actions, unless those have been already performed for different reasons: